(last updated: 24 January 2021)

 4. George Blakey Wright (1892-1969) who married Mary Jane MacKenzie (1888-1979), daughter of Samuel John MacKenzie (1859-1901) and Mary Jane Gidlow (1863-1916), in 1913.
 George, who worked as a labourer, and Mary Jane lived in the inner Melbourne suburb of Richmond all their married lives, he dying there in 1969 and she ten years later.
 They had four children, Richard Robert Wright, Susannah Adelaide Wright (1916-36) who is buried in the Burwood cemetery, and two others as follows:

 4.1) George William Wright (1914-2003) who married Alvis Brearley Wright, daughter of William Clarke Wright (1884-1937) and Clara Jocelyn Brearley (1882-1981).
 The Department of Veterans' Affairs Second World War nominal roll shows George was born at Daylesford in Victoria and enlisted in the Australian Army at Wangaratta on 4 November 1942.
-His was living at Burnley in Melbourne at the time and gave as his NOK his wife Alvis Wright.
+He was living at Burnley in Melbourne at the time and gave as his NOK his wife Alvis Wright.
 He was discharged from the Army on 18 October 1944 as a Sergeant in the 2/1 Australian Corps Reception Camp.
-He and Alvis lived at Richmond after their marriage and both died there.
-The following tribute to george was postd in the Melbourne Herald Sun on 22 September 2003: 'WRIGHT - George William, passed away peacefully on Sept.
+He and Alvis lived at Richmond after their marriage and both died there, Alvis in 1997 and George in 2003.
+They had one child, a son, Kenneth Wright (1933-2015) who married Teresa Eileen Gray and had three children: Brett (1960-3), Neil (born in 1961) and Sally Wright later Ward (1965).
+As mentioned, George died in 2003.
+His tribute, posted in the Melbourne Herald Sun on 22 September 2003, reads: 'WRIGHT - George William, passed away peacefully on Sept.
 20, 2003.
 Loving husband of Alvis (dec), loved father of Ken and father-in-law to Shirlie, loving Granddad of Brett (dec), Neil, Sally, Kerri and Michelle, loving Great Granddad of Lucas, Ashlin, Matthew, Therese, Taliha, Braden, Alexandra and Heidi.
 Your struggle was long and painful, your courage and humour were inspirational.
 Always In Our Hearts Join Mum and Rest Peacefully'.

 4.2) Jean Bertha Wright (1918-2012) married Raymond John Nelson (1919-82) who served as a private soldier in the 3rd Technical Maintenance Section during the Second World War.
 Both were cremated at the Altona cemetery.
 We don't know if they had any children.